 Mark Milkovitz, Aviation Technical Specialist, joined the Pilot Information Center in 2011.
 Mark has an Associate of Applied Science Degree in Flight Training from the Community College of Baltimore County and is working towards his Bachelor of Science Degree in Aircraft Maintenance Management from Embry-Riddle University.
 Mark has 8 years of experience as a flight instructor as well as 13 years of experience as an aircraft mechanic working on large transport aircraft, such as Boeing 727,737,757,767 and the Lockheed C-141.
-Mark completed most of his flight training in the Seattle area and now lives in Baltimore with his wife.
-He currently holds a Single and Multi-engine Commercial License as well as CFI and IGI certificates.
+Mark completed most of his flight training in the Seattle area and currently holds a Single and Multi-engine Commercial License as well as CFI and IGI certificates.
 Mark is always looking to build his tailwheel time but will never turn down a flight in any aircraft.

 Eddie Tyeryar, Digital Products Support Specialist, came to AOPA in 2000 to provide Local Area Network and Telecommunications support for the entire association, and then made the move to the Pilot Information Center in December of 2007.
 Eddie has a strong understanding of software support and web technology troubleshooting, but admits that it’s "getting under the hood" and tinkering with hardware that he really enjoys.
 Eddie prides himself on having a very close relationship with the AOPA’s IT and Web Development Departments.
 It is a liaison position that allows him to provide valuable assistance to members on the full range of AOPA's digital products.